-PSE should certainly be used more strategically under the NDICI, in line with the "policy first" principle that should guide EU external action.
+PSE should certainly be used more strategically under the NDICI - Global Europe, in line with the "policy first" principle that should guide EU external action.
 This implies using PSE in combination with policy and political dialogue, for example.
-PSE should also be considered more regularly in relation to budget support and the technical assistance pillar of the European Investment Plan in combination with EFSD+.
+PSE should also be considered more regularly in relation to budget support and project support or EFSD+.
 PSE could be used on a smaller scale, to test what does and does not work, pilot new initiatives or respond to ad-hoc demands of partner countries - all as part of the effort to attain broader goals and as part of wider programmes.
 It should be considered and presented to partner countries early on in the programming stage.
 Mentioning PSE, even if briefly, in MIPs or in more detail in Annual Action Programmes and individual Action Documents for 2021-2027 would be useful.
-Although the rationale for using PSE instruments appears stronger in MADCs and MICs with adequate public- sector capacities, it could be used in any relevant context under the NDICI.
+Although the rationale for using PSE instruments appears stronger in MADCs and MICs with adequate public- sector capacities, it could be used in any relevant context under the NDICI - Global Europe.

-The design of Team Europe initiatives involving the EU institutions and the member states as well as the EIB and EBRD presents opportunities for more coherent actions, including a more strategic use of PSE.
+The design of TEIs involving the EU institutions and the member states as well as the European Investment Bank and European Bank for Reconstruction and Development presents opportunities for more coherent actions, including a more strategic use of PSE.
 While working together may not be feasible in all situations, EU-wide cooperation offers unparalleled advantages in terms of scale, geographical reach, range of expertise, technical competencies, languages and experience, whether in the form of consortia or other joint implementation arrangements.
 The EU plays a fundamental role in this area through its programmes.